Lemala Ngorongoro Tented Camp is an small tented camp set in a delightful ancient acacia forest on the rim of the Ngorongoro Crater.

 General Information For Guests

-The en-suite tents are spacious and comfortable, and have an outside deck with loungers offering beautiful views over the area.
+The en-suite tents are spacious and comfortable, and have an outside deck with loungers offering views over the area.
 Each tent is fitted with 2 queensize beds with warm duvets, a flush WC, large safari-style shower with running water, wooden storage cabinets and wooden floors, tea/coffee making facilities, and 24 hour solar lighting.
 Two tents have one kingsize bed only.

 The main area consists of a mess tent with an adjoining lounge, dining area and a well stocked bar.
 Charging facilities for devices ar provided in the lounge and bar.